MatthewReid854/reliability/docs/Probability plots.rst

 Example 2
 ---------

 In this second example, we will fit an Exponential distribution to some right censored data.
-To create this data, we will draw it from an Exponential distribution that has a location shift of 12.
+To create this data, we will generate the random samples from an Exponential distribution that has a location shift of 12.
 Once again, the true CDF has also been plotted to provide the comparison.
 Note that the x-axis is time-gamma as it is necessary to subtract gamma from the x-plotting positions if we want the plot to appear linear.

 .. code:: python